piacobelli14/Dino-Stratum/README.md

 DinoStratum sits alongside DinoLabs and DinoSat in the same family of projects.
 DinoLabs is the flagship; DinoStratum is narrower by design, focused on a single operational workflow rather than a broad toolkit.
 It is still a side project, the hazard math is intentionally transparent rather than commercial-grade, and the cadence of improvements depends on the rest of my life.
 Feedback is welcome.

-Unlike some of my other Dino platforms, the backend here is doing real work.
+The backend here is doing real work.
 It polls each of the upstream hazard feeds on its own cadence and normalizes them into a single envelope so the frontend doesn't have to care which agency produced what.
 It also owns the asset store and runs the PostGIS spatial queries that drive exposure scoring on the server side.
 The frontend still handles all of the rendering, the interactive recompute path, and the report generation, but the split here is closer to symmetric than the deliberately-thin-server pattern I lean on in the other platforms.

 Hosted at **[DinoStratum](https://dino-stratum.vercel.app/login)**.
 Account creation, sessions, and team management are handled through Dino Auth (see below).